Your basket is currently empty!

 Sleep disturbances are common in people with Alzheimer’s, affecting up to 50% of patients.

-These sleep disorders not only affect the for people with Alzheimer’s but also present challenges for their carers.
+These sleep disorders not only affect the quality of life for people with Alzheimer’s but also present challenges for their carers.

 This article aims to provide evidence-based strategies for managing changes in sleep patterns among people with Alzheimer’s, including medication options and non-pharmacological approaches, while emphasising the importance of regular physical activity and support for carers.